tarnowsky/Projekt-PO-CPP/README.md

 # "World Simulation" Project

 ## Description
-The "World Simulation" project is a self-playing game created as part of the Object-Oriented Programming course in the second semester of Computer Science studies.
+The "World Simulation" project is a Object-Oriented, self-playing game.
 The simulation showcases interactions between various objects representing animals in a virtual ecosystem.

 ## Project Goals